TableLlama: Towards Open Large Generalist Models for Tables: TableInstruct Benchmark

 \nop{\hs{I think you should first talk about Section 3.2 (what these tasks are) and then talk about Section 3.1 (how to formulate them into a unified format).
 Do point readers to some examples, whether in the main content or in the appendix.
 Otherwise, it's very boring to read.}}

 \nop{\hs{this paragraph could be significantly polished. you could refer to Figure \ref{fig:examplars} b-d in the beginning of this paragraph when talking about the prompt format. and then stress on the challenges in our task formulation, e.g., number of candidates and context length.}} The primary objective of \texttt{TableInstruct} is to design one generalist model for all table-based tasks.
 As Figure \ref{fig:three_examplars} (a)-(c) shows, each instance in our dataset maps three components: <instruction, table input, question> to an output.
 The instruction is manually designed to point out the task and give a detailed task description.
 We concatenate table metadata such as the Wikipedia page title, section title and table caption with the serialized table as table input.
 In the question, we put all the information the model needed to complete the task and prompt the model to generate an answer.
-For example, for the column type annotation task, as Figure \ref{fig:overview} (b) shows, the column named ``Player'' needs to be annotated with its semantic types.
+For example, for the column type annotation task, as Figure \ref{fig:three_examplars} (a) shows, the column named ``Player'' needs to be annotated with its semantic types.
 In the format, the ``instruction'' gives the description of the task.
 The ``input'' contains the table-related information.
 Then we provide the entire candidate pool in the ``question'' and ask the model to choose one or multiple correct semantic types for this column.

 \textbf{Challenges.} Since we select realistic tasks and tables, the table length can vary from several to thousands of rows.
-Besides, for some tasks that are essentially multi-choice classification or ranking, the entire candidate pool can be very large (with up to hundreds or thousands of candidates).
-Furthermore, as the candidates are from real-world Freebase \citep{freebase} and Wikidata \citep{vrandevcic2014wikidata}, each candidate is long, such as ``<2011-12 Melbourne Victory season [DESCRIPTION] Association football club 2011/12 season for Melbourne Victory [TYPE] SoccerClubSeason>'' is one candidate for the entity linking task.
-These characteristics can not only make it difficult for the model to learn, but also introduce the challenge of handling long input contexts.
+Besides, for some tasks that are essentially multi-choice classification or ranking, the entire candidate pool can be very large up to thousands.
+Furthermore, as the candidates are from real-world Freebase \nop{\citep{freebase}}and Wikidata\nop{\citep{vrandevcic2014wikidata}}, each candidate is long, such as ``<2011-12 Melbourne Victory season [DESCRIPTION] Association football club 2011/12 season for Melbourne Victory [TYPE] SoccerClubSeason>'' is one candidate for entity linking.
+These characteristics can not only make it difficult for the model to learn, but also introduce the challenge of handling long contexts.

 \nop{\hs{maybe allocate one specific paragraph to talk about challenges of our task formulation. for example, move some stuff in the above paragraph and the first few sentences in the `model selection' paraphraph in Section 3 to here.}}